-As of December 31, 2019, none of the members of the Global Executive Committee of Dufry AG has had other activities in governing and supervisory bodies of important Swiss or foreign organizations, institutions or foundations under private and public law outside Dufry Group.
-The business Division North America is separately listed on the New York Stock Exchange under the name of Hudson Ltd. (see also comments about Hudson Ltd. in section 1.1 Group Structure).
-Roger Fordyce is the Chief Executive Officer of Division North America and therefore also Chief Executive Officer and a member of the Board of Directors of the listed entity Hudson Ltd. Similarly, Julián Díaz González is a member of the Board of Directors of Hudson Ltd. as well as of Dufry AG.
-No member of the Global Executive Committee has permanent management or consultancy functions for important Swiss or foreign interest groups, nor holds any official functions and political posts.
+As of December 31, 2020, none of the members of the Global Executive Committee of Dufry AG has had other activities in governing and supervisory bodies of, or advisory functions to, important Swiss or foreign organizations, institutions or foundations under private and public law outside Dufry Group, or held any public or political office.
+The business Division North America was separately listed on the New York Stock Exchange under the name of Hudson Ltd. until December 11, 2020.
+Roger Fordyce, the Chief Executive Officer North America is also Chief Executive Officer and used to be a member of the Board of Directors of the now delisted Hudson Ltd. Julián Diaz González is a member of the Board of Directors of the listed Dufry AG and used to be a member of the Board of Directors of the delisted Hudson Ltd. too.